Icinga/icinga2/doc/19-language-reference.md

 PidPath             |**Read-write.** Contains the path of the Icinga 2 PID file.
 Defaults to RunDir + "/icinga2/icinga2.pid".
 Vars                |**Read-write.** Contains a dictionary with global custom attributes.
 Not set by default.
 NodeName            |**Read-write.** Contains the cluster node name.
 Set to the local hostname by default.
-ApplicationType     |**Read-write.** Contains the name of the Application type.
-Defaults to "icinga/IcingaApplication".
 EnableNotifications |**Read-write.** Whether notifications are globally enabled.
 Defaults to true.
 EnableEventHandlers |**Read-write.** Whether event handlers are globally enabled.
 Defaults to true.
 EnableFlapping      |**Read-write.** Whether flap detection is globally enabled.
 Defaults to true.